Den999/GameStateMachine/README.md

     }
 }

-// Stop player on game finish (WinState or LoseState) public class PlayerMovement : GameStateMachineUser
+// OnGameFinish will be called on WinState or LoseState (from GameStateMachineUser) public class PlayerMovement : GameStateMachineUser
 {
     private float _speedFactor = 1;